LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Introduction

+Building on these insights, we propose \textbf{LookWise}.
+Unlike prior methods that uniformly crop all inputs, LookWise dynamically determines whether cropping is beneficial and precisely localizes the queried targets.
+Specifically, LookWise first decides when to look more carefully by using token-level confidence from the initial global prediction as an efficient indicator of information sufficiency.
+Once additional visual evidence is needed, it determines where to look through semantic-guided localization, which uses question-derived target semantics to guide visual attention toward the queried regions.
+In this way, LookWise achieves decision-aware zooming without iterative search or additional training.

-Our contributions can be summarized as follows: (1) We identify two critical deficiencies in existing training-free methods through systematic empirical analysis: indiscriminate fusion of local details that degrades performance, and raw attention-based localization that suffers from spatial drift.
-(2) We propose \textbf{SvfEye}, a training-free framework enabling adaptive visual-semantic fusion by determining \textit{when} and \textit{where} to extract local sources through confidence-based decision and semantic-attention fusion.
-(3) Extensive experiments demonstrate that SvfEye achieves superior accuracy across multiple benchmarks while delivering a 4.0$\times$ speedup, generalizing effectively across diverse MLLMs architectures.
+Our contributions can be summarized as follows: (1) We identify two key deficiencies of existing training-free visual reasoning methods: indiscriminate cropping that causes perceptual redundancy, and raw attention localization that suffers from semantic drift in multi-object scenes.
+(2) We propose \textbf{LookWise}, a plug-and-play framework that combines confidence-based decision making with semantic-guided localization to answer when and where to look.
+(3) Extensive experiments demonstrate that LookWise achieves superior accuracy across multiple benchmarks while delivering a 4.0$\times$ speedup over the search-based method ZoomEye and generalizing across different MLLM backbones.